 - Current Workplace Hazardous Materials Information Systems (WHMIS) Certificate

 - Criminal Record Check (Vulnerable Persons) with no findings of guilt

 - Completion of Holland College Medical Form

-- Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program.